 - A state-of-the-art filmmaking education center with new equipment, editing suites, and larger classrooms.

-- A screening room that will seat up to 75 people and host special public events.
+- A screening room that will seat up to 50 people and host seminars, screenings, and community gatherings.

 - Community programming including screenings, video educational programs for adults, youth, and elders, and a new workforce development program.